-Compass Law Group, PC, a premium California law firm, is dedicated to assisting those seriously injured in traffic accidents year-round.
+Compass Law Group, LLP, a premium California law firm, is dedicated to assisting those seriously injured in traffic accidents year-round.
 When someone else’s negligence has caused you harm, you are entitled to just compensation for your medical costs, lost income, and pain and suffering.
 Although you may need legal counsel to assist you in filing a personal injury lawsuit at any time of the year, according to the National Highway Traffic Safety Administration (NHTSA), August has the distinction of being the month with the most traffic accidents in the United States and summertime driving is often more dangerous.

 While residents of Northern California and other colder regions may assume that slick winter roads cause more accidents, the fact remains that vehicular accident fatalities throughout the country peak at the end of the summer.
 The reasons for this will be explored below, but if you or someone you love has suffered a serious injury, any time of the year will seem gloomy and forbidding.

 Because obtaining settlements, even well-deserved settlements, from insurance companies can be daunting, you will require the services of a highly skilled traffic accident litigator to obtain the resources you and your family need to cope with your present challenges and to secure your future.